anveshv18/Documentatio/README.md

    }
 }
 ```
 **Note:** By Default elastic search able to search 10,000 documents.
 We need to change the max result limit inorder to fetch the results more than 10,000 and likewise change the max rescore to the result same as results limit.
+Try to use SCROLL API if you want to display the records more than 10,000 to avoid heap errors.
 ```
 PUT index/_settings
 {